DavidRod1865/DavidRod1865/README.md

 <h1 align="center">Hi 👋, I'm David Rodriguez</h1>
 <h3 align="center">A passionate oftware engineer from New York</h3>

-- 👨‍💻 All of my projects are available at [DaveCodesTech.netlify.app](DaveCodesTech.netlify.app)
+- 👨‍💻 All of my projects are available at [DaveBuilds.tech](DaveBuilds.Tech)

 - 📫 How to reach me **D.Rodriguez.1865@gmail.com**